Join us as we break the fast

 Senior Pastor, Gethsemane Baptist Church

-Our fast at Gethsemane will also be a 21-day fast (starting at 6:00 a.m., Friday, January 2, 2026, and ending 6 p.m., Thursday, January 22, 2026 where we will end the fast together with a “Break The Fast Communion Fellowship” at 7:00 p.m. on Zoom.
-See the Zoom link information on the church’s website at www.gbcwdc.org.
+As with last year, Our fast is a 21-day fast, starting at 6:00 a.m., Friday, January 2, 2026, and ending 6 p.m., Thursday, January 22, 2026.
+We will end the fast together with a “Break The Fast Communion Fellowship” at 7:00 p.m. on Zoom.
+You can access the Zoom link information on the church’s website at www.gbcwdc.org.

 For Christ,